-- 1. Every permittee pursuant to section V and VI of this regulation shall pay fees as set forth in the following paragraphs to cover the cost of the smoke management program. - 2.
-Fees shall be charged to recover the direct and indirect costs incurred by the division to operate and administer the smoke management program.
-Such costs include, but are not limited to: process permit applications; issue permits; compile emission inventory and monitoring information; prepare generally applicable regulations or guidance; model, analyze, and make demonstrations; conduct a compliance assistance and enforcement program; track wildfire activity as needed; operate the fee program; and review plans. - 3.
-The division shall prepare and send a bill at least annually to each permittee specifying each fee type and the total fee amount for the previous calendar year.
+- 1. The Division shall charge no flat fee to an applicant for a planned ignition fire permit who applies to an authorized local agency for that permit.
+Permitting activity and actual burning activity for such permits shall not be counted into SMP scores pursuant to this regulation's Appendix C, "Distribution of Cost" section. - 2.
+Except as provided for in VIII.C.1. every permittee pursuant to Section V and VI of this regulation shall pay fees as set forth in the following paragraphs to cover the cost of the smoke management program. - 3.
+Fees shall be charged to recover the direct and indirect costs incurred by the Division to operate and administer the smoke management program.
+Such costs include, but are not limited to: process permit applications; issue permits; compile emission inventory and monitoring information; prepare generally applicable regulations or guidance; model, analyze, and make demonstrations; conduct a compliance assistance and enforcement program; track wildfire activity as needed; operate the fee program; and review plans. - 4.
+The Division shall prepare and send a bill at least annually to each permittee specifying each fee type and the total fee amount for the previous calendar year.
 All fees assessed must be paid within 30 days of the date of receipt of the written bill.
 All fees collected under this regulation shall be made payable to the Colorado Department of Public Health and Environment. - a.
-Every permit applicant shall pay annual fees regardless of: - i. whether a permit is issued, denied, suspended, withdrawn, or revoked; and - ii. whether actual burning activity occurred. - 4.
+Every permit applicant shall pay annual fees regardless of: - i.
+Whether a permit is issued, , suspended, withdrawn, or revoked; and - ii.
+Whether actual burning activity occurred. - 5.
 The fee will be calculated in accordance with the Program Cost and Distribution Methodology contained in Appendix C of this regulation.